ctarda/wordpress-ios-wiki/WordPress-for-iOS-Style-Guide.md

 @end
 ```

-###Automatically Synthesized Instance Variables
-Use of automatically synthesized instance variables is preferred.
-Code that must support earlier versions of the compiler toolchain (Xcode 4.3 or earlier or when compiling with GCC) or is using properties inherited from a protocol should prefer the @synthesize directive.

 ###NSNumber Literals
 For projects that use Xcode 4.4 or later with clang, the use of [NSNumber literals](http://clang.llvm.org/docs/ObjectiveCLiterals.html) is allowed.